NFL Mock Draft 2017: RB Christian McCaffrey To Eagles, Dalvin Cook To Raiders, And Joe Mixon Undrafted?

 The NFL mock draft 2017 rumors continue with speculation about some of the best running backs available for this year’s draft class.
 Among the RBs that many of the teams with first round picks will be looking at are LSU phenom Leonard Fournette, Stanford’s star RB Christian McCaffrey, and Florida Sate’s Dalvin Cook.
 There’s also a player that could be sliding in the draft, who once seemed like he might rank amongst those other star backs as a potential top 30 pick.
 Here’s the latest buzz on the NFL draft’s top running backs that may be taken in a bit over a week from now.

-The NFL.com website showed as of Monday that of the 150 top-ranked prospects heading into the NFL Draft, 13 of those players are running backs.
+The NFL.com website showed as on Monday that of the 150 top-ranked prospects heading into the NFL Draft, 13 of those players are running backs.
 The highest-ranked of those choices are Leonard Fournette, Christian McCaffrey, and Dalvin Cook.
 Fournette is listed as the second-best prospect overall, coming in only behind Myles Garrett who seems set to be the No. 1 pick.
 McCaffrey is listed as No. 12, with Cook at No. 25 overall.
 Ohio State’s Curtis Samuel is listed down at the No. 35 spot.

 Of the top-rated running back prospects, Cook brings possibly the best stats to the mix.
 He was fifth in total rushing yards last season, racking up 1,765 total yards on 288 attempts.
 Cook, a junior from Miami, also had 19 touchdowns for his season and played a bit of receiver.
 He ended up with 33 passes caught for 488 total yards and one touchdown.